Stop Forcing Stillness: 5 Short Active Relaxation Techniques for Restless Minds

 Quick-Start Decision Tree: Pick Your Technique

-If you are unsure which active relaxation method to start with, follow this symptom-based guide:
+If you are unsure which active relaxation techniques to start with, follow this symptom-based guide:

 • Vibrating Energy: Choose Somatic Shaking